Speaking8 min read

 Founders are pulled toward the biggest stage they can find.
 That is often backwards.
 Credibility compounds from formats where your thinking is visible, attributed, and recoverable — not from rooms where you are one of twelve panelists and nothing gets captured.
 The right first stage depends on what you need: depth, reach, or proof.

-Curated salons: best for depth and IP
+Curated salons: best for depth and signal

 Podcasts: best for narrative and reach